 What Is a Ghost Kitchen?

 The term ghost kitchen categorizes foodservice businesses without dining areas that offer delivery and, occasionally, takeout.
-Most ghost kitchens use third-party delivery services to receive orders and get meals to customers.
+Sometimes referred to as ghost restaurants, virtual kitchens, or satellite kitchens, ghost kitchens use third-party delivery services to receive orders and get meals to customers.

 The ghost kitchen business model helped restaurateurs get through the hard times caused by the coronavirus pandemic.
 They remain relevant in the post-pandemic foodservice landscape because they allow operators to meet new consumer expectations, reduce operational costs, and provide easy menu expansion.